Cyril-Meyer/NoduLoCC2026-Classification-Contest/README.md

 ## What is the method idea ?

 We use existing backbones from `tf.keras.applications`, add them a classification head a train them using cross entropy.
-The best and last models are saved.
+The best and last models are both saved.
 We select best model using a part of the training dataset reserved for this usage (validation set) which correspond to random 5% of the train set and keep best model on validation loss.

 We then selected the best resulting models and use them as an ensemble to classify inputs.